 This discussion and analysis is intended to serve as an introduction to the Charter School's basic financial statements.
-The Charter School's basic financial statements comprise three components: 1) government-wide financial statements, 2) fund financial statements, and 3) notes to the financial statements.
-This report also contains other supplemental information in addition to the basic financial statements themselves.
-The financial statements also include notes that explain some of the information in the financial statements and provide more detailed data.
-The statements are followed by a section of individual fund schedules that further explains and supports the information in the financial statements.
+The Charter School's basic financial statements comprise three components: 1) Government-wide financial statements, 2) fund financial statements, and 3) notes to the financial statements.
+This report also contains other required supplemental information in addition to the basic financial statements themselves.
 The following chart shows how the various parts of this annual report are arranged and related to one another: